Chocolate Pea-Not Cups

 2. Place coconut oil in a small saucepan and gently warm until about half is melted.
 Remove from heat and continue whisking until it is all melty-softened. (tip-this is easier to mix when the oil is super duper soft, but not all melted.)

-3. Put the softened coconut oil into a medium size bowl and add all the remaining ingredients, whisk to blend evenly, and then pour into the lined cupcake cups.
+3. Put the softened coconut oil into a medium size bowl and add all the remaining ingredients, whisk to blend evenly, and then pour into the lined cupcake cups/the silicone molds.
 Swirl with a knife for a pretty looking top and then pop in the fridge to set.

 4. You can keep these in the fridge or remove them from the liners, place in a freezer bag and keep them in the freezer until chocolate cravings strike!